Intelligent-Instruments-Lab/iil.is/src/routes/news/sonar.md

     caption="European Citizen Science Awards"
 />

-The <b>first</b> one is the <b>European Citizen Science Awards</b> where the lab won an Honorary Mention.
+The **first** one is the **European Citizen Science Awards** where the lab won an Honorary Mention.
 This Citizen Science Award focuses on research projects that "social and political impact advances the further development of a pluralistic, inclusive and sustainable society in Europe."

 Information on the European Union Prize for Citizen Science awardees can be found <a href="https://ars.electronica.art/citizenscience/en/winners/">here</a>.
 The European Commission has a <a href="https://webcast.ec.europa.eu/eu-prize-for-citizen-science-2024-announcement-of-winners">webcast</a> announcing the winners.